tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - *LOAD_FLASH_MGMT*: Load device app from flash into RAM, app slot alway 0.
 Compute a BLAKE2s digest over the entire app.
-Register the app as a prospective management app if it later goes through verification.
-Transition to *START*.
+Register the app as a prospective management app.
+If it later goes through verification transition to *START*.

 - *WAITCOMMAND*: Wait for commands from the client.
 Transition to *LOADING* on `LOAD_APP` command, which also sets the size of the